yliu-cs/IELTS/Write/Exam Practice.md

 Average carbon dioxide emissions per person dropped gradually in the United Kingdom from 1967 to 2007, ~~moving~~**decreasing** from around 11 **metric tonnes** to 9 metric tonnes.
 Meanwhile, the emissions in Sweden grew before 1977 from about 9 **metric tonnes** to over 10 **metric tonnes**, then declined significantly to almost 6 **metric tonnes** in 2007.

-**Before the figure to Sweden saw a significant decline a around 6 metric tonnes in 2007, it peaked at almost 11 in 1977** **it increased sharply in the first decade, increasing from about 9 metric tonnes**
+**Before the figure to Sweden saw a significant decline around 6 metric tonnes in 2007, it peaked at almost 11 in 1977** **it increased sharply in the first decade, increasing from about 9 metric tonnes**

 The ~~emission curve~~**amount of emmisions** climbed dramatically for Portugal, rising from 1 to almost 6 metric tonnes, over 40 years.
 And the figure for Italy went up remarkably from over 4 to almost 8 **metric tonnes**, with overtaking Sweden in 1987 **becoming the country with the second largest amount of CO2 amount**.